-Updated 6/7/23: MCS is taking alternative approaches to try and increase the number of safety audits completed though.
-These approaches include giving employees approval to work overtime to complete additional work on the inventory, having the Investigations Supervisors complete safety audits when time allows to assist the Investigators, and using Investigations Specialist employees (who were previously certified) to complete the pre-work and document collection process.
-Having the pre-work completed for the Investigator to complete and close the safety audit has already proven to be helpful and assists with the inventory.
-In addition, MCS was approved to hire 2 part-time employees in June 2023, one specifically to do the pre-work and document collection process for safety audits and the other is certified to complete off-site safety audits from start to finish.
+FY 2024 Update / Updated 6/27/24 - MCS is taking alternative approaches to try and increase the number of safety audits completed though.
+These approaches include giving employees approval to work overtime to complete additional work on the inventory, having the Investigations Supervisors complete safety audits when time allows to assist the Investigators, and using Investigations Specialist employees (who were previously certified) to complete the pre-screening.
+The pre-screening basically establishes contact to determine eligibility for an audit to be conducted.
+Upon conclusion, this contact may result in a 3-attempt process, inactivation, switch to intrastate, Non-CMV, CFV statement, etc. All actions resulting in reducing the inventory, and it has been significantly successful.
+In addition, MCS was approved to hire 2 part-time employees (one in February 2023 and one in June 2023) - one specifically to do the pre-work and document collection process to streamline the safety audits for an investigator and the other is certified to complete off-site safety audits from start to finish.
 Both positions are contracted for 1 year, at which time continuance of the positions must be re-evaluated.